 It is important to avoid discrimination during the recruitment process.
 This not only is a legal requirement, but also gives you the best chance of getting the right person for the job.

 Remember that job applicants - ie people you don't actually employ - might be able to make an industrial tribunal claim against you if they believe you didn't select them for a job because you discriminated against them unlawfully.

-For more information on good practice in recruitment procedures, download the Equality Commission Unified Guide to Promoting Equal Opportunities in Employment (PDF, 443K).
+For more information on how to adopt and follow fair recruitment procedures, download the Equality Commission Unified Guide to Promoting Equal Opportunities in Employment (PDF, 443K).

 Monitoring during recruitment

 Job descriptions and personnel specification

 The Equality Commission strongly recommends that you prepare job descriptions and person specifications for the jobs in your organisation.
 These will help you to select the best person for each job and to explain your decisions in non-discriminatory terms, if you are later challenged.